The Pros and Cons of Medical Waste Treatment Technologies

 Autoclave or high heat steam treatment is the most commonly used treatment method for medical waste in 2021.
 Essentially waste is put into a very large pressure chamber and a steam injection is used to bring the waste to a temperature of 121 degrees Celsius or 250 degrees Fahrenheit for at least 30 minutes.

-The importance is placed on pressure as a sterilizing agent with its four parameters of steam, pressure, temperature, and time.
-This is necessary to destroy the microorganisms.
 There are a few different types of autoclaves which you can read about here on the CDC's website.
 The waste is then typically shredded or compacted and sent to an incinerator or landfill for final disposal.

 Pros